voxel51/fiftyone/docs/source/user_guide/app.rst

     Frame fields are not directly optimizable.
-Use :ref:`summary fields <summary-fields>` to efficiently query frame-level fields on large video datasets
+Use :ref:`summary fields <summary-fields>` to efficiently query frame-level information on large video datasets

 .. note::